DarkRiftNetworking/DarkRift.Documentation/advanced/key_topics/round_trip_time.md

 When the ping acknowledgement is received the timer will be stopped and the round trip time recorded automatically.

 ## Using the Round Trip Time
-Both `IClient` and `DarkRiftClient` have an `RoundTripTime` property which contains both the `LatestRtt` and a `SmoothedRtt` which is a moving average of the most recent round trip times.
+Both DarkRift.Server.IClient and DarkRift.Client.DarkRiftClient have an `RoundTripTime` property which contains both the `LatestRtt` and a `SmoothedRtt` which is a moving average of the most recent round trip times.
 The `SmoothedRtt` should be used if you want to reduce the weight of anomalous results at the cost of a slight delay.

 ```csharp
 Logger.Info($"Latest RTT was {client.RoundTripTime.Rtt} and the smoothed RTT was {client.RoundTripTime.SmoothedRtt} over {client.RoundTripTime.RttSampleCount} samples.");